Your One-Day Gluten-Free Guide to Disney World—from Gluten-Free Mickey Waffles to Ice-cream Macarons

 Dessert | French Pavilion (EPCOT) | Ice-Cream Macaron (Strawberry) | Sweet, crunchy finale. |

-If you are traveling to Walt Disney World as a coeliac or with gluten-free dietary needs, you'll be delighted!
-Disney handles gluten-free incredibly well!
-Earlier this year I was able to experience this first hand, as I had the pleasure of travelling to Orlando, Florida, and spending just over a week at Walt Disney World Resort.
-During my visit, I sampled a wide range of gluten-free options on offer across the four different parks including iconic staples like gluten-free Mickey Waffles and more hidden gems like the gluten-free ice cream macarons.
-Here is a look at what one of my days eating gluten-free at Disney World looked like.
+If you're heading to Walt Disney World with coeliac disease or gluten sensitivity, you’re in for a treat!
+Disney does gluten-free dining exceptionally well.
+Earlier this year, I had the pleasure of visiting Orlando, Florida, and spent over a week at the Walt Disney World Resort.
+During my stay, I tried a wide array of gluten-free options across the four parks.
+I enjoyed iconic staples like gluten-free Mickey Waffles and delightful surprises like gluten-free ice cream macarons.
+Here’s a glimpse into one of my gluten-free days at Disney World.

-Before we begin, I should mention that on this day we only ate at quick-service restaurants.
-Quick-service restaurants at Disney World are excellent at accommodating allergy and dietary needs and make dining gluten-free throughout the parks extremely easy.
-To check out a full overview of these restaurants and what makes them so good for dietary requirements, check out my full post here: Disney World Quick-Service Eateries Guide – An overview of eating gluten-free at Disney World.
+Before we dive in, I want to mention that on this day, we only dined at quick-service restaurants.
+These eateries are fantastic at accommodating dietary needs, making gluten-free dining throughout the parks a breeze.
+For a complete overview of these restaurants and what makes them great for dietary requirements, check out my full post here: Disney World Quick-Service Eateries Guide – An overview of eating gluten-free at Disney World.

 Breakfast: Gluten-Free Mickey Waffle Breakfast at Pop Century Resort

-For this particular day, we were staying onsite at Pop Century Resort.
-Pop Century has a quick-service eatery located in the foyer of the hotel that offers a range of breakfast options.
-On this trip, we also stayed at All-Star Sports Resort and Art of Animation, and while each hotel offers a different theme, the food options at their quick-service restaurants are very similar.
+On this particular day, we stayed at Pop Century Resort.
+This hotel features a quick-service eatery in the lobby that offers various breakfast options.
+During this trip, we also stayed at All-Star Sports Resort and Art of Animation.
+Each hotel has a unique theme, but the food options at their quick-service restaurants are quite similar.

-This morning, we chose to begin the day with the Waffle Bounty Platter.
-This consisted of Mickey Waffles, maple syrup, scrambled eggs, bacon, sausage, and potato barrels.
-Perhaps most importantly, it was great to see that the waffles still came out shaped like Mickey Mouse.
+This morning, we kicked off our day with the Waffle Bounty Platter.
+It included Mickey Waffles, maple syrup, scrambled eggs, bacon, sausage, and potato barrels.
+Most importantly, the waffles were still shaped like Mickey Mouse!

-The waffles were soft and fluffy, the scrambled eggs were good enough, and you can never go wrong with potato barrels.
+The waffles were soft and fluffy, while the scrambled eggs were decent.
+You can never go wrong with potato barrels.
 The portion size was generous, leaving us well-fuelled for the day ahead.
-Once we had polished off breakfast, it was time to head to the bus to make our way to Magic Kingdom.
+After finishing breakfast, we headed to the bus to make our way to Magic Kingdom.

-After spending the morning jumping on and off rides and taking in the sights and sounds of the Magic Kingdom, we were starting to feel hungry.
-We decided to head over to Frontierland and into Pecos Bill Tall Tale Inn and Cafe for lunch.
+After spending the morning enjoying rides and soaking in the sights and sounds of Magic Kingdom, we started to feel hungry.
+We decided to head over to Frontierland and visit Pecos Bill Tall Tale Inn and Cafe for lunch.

-Pecos Bill Tall Tale Inn and Cafe is another quick-service eatery, and as such, the ordering and process for gluten-free is identical to the other quick-service restaurants scattered throughout Disney World (for a full guide, see my Disney World Quick-Service Eateries Guide – An overview of eating gluten-free at Disney World).
+Pecos Bill Tall Tale Inn and Cafe is another quick-service eatery.
+The ordering process for gluten-free options is the same as at other quick-service restaurants throughout Disney World (for a full guide, see my Disney World Quick-Service Eateries Guide – An overview of eating gluten-free at Disney World).
 We ordered two sets of steamed tamales — one beef and one chicken — each served with stewed pinto beans, cilantro-lime rice, queso fresco, and pico de gallo.

-As we had arrived during the middle of lunchtime, the restaurant was packed, and it was virtually impossible to get a seat indoors.
-We did manage to get one outside in the courtyard, and this was perhaps better anyway.
-Pecos Bill Tall Tale Inn and Cafe is quite dark and stuffy on the inside and, with it being so busy, also very loud.
-As such, the courtyard provided a quieter atmosphere and a breath of fresh air, while the Florida sun heated us up.
+Since we arrived during lunchtime, the restaurant was packed, making it nearly impossible to find a seat indoors.
+We managed to snag a spot outside in the courtyard, which turned out to be a better choice.
+Inside, the restaurant was dark, stuffy, and very loud.
+The courtyard offered a quieter atmosphere and a breath of fresh air, while the Florida sun warmed us up.

-With lunch done and dusted, it was time to continue exploring the park.
-As the afternoon wore on, we decided to jump out of Magic Kingdom and head over to Hollywood Studios for the evening.
+With lunch complete, we continued our exploration of the park.
+As the afternoon wore on, we decided to hop from Magic Kingdom to Hollywood Studios for the evening.

-Walt Disney World Resort is huge, and you can easily rack up tens of thousands of steps in a single day.
-That means snacks are a must.
-Luckily, there are plenty of places that offer gluten-free treats throughout the parks.
+Walt Disney World Resort is massive, and you can easily rack up tens of thousands of steps in a single day.
+That means snacks are a must!
+Luckily, there are plenty of places offering gluten-free treats throughout the parks.

-One of our favourites was a Dole Whip.
-A mixture of slushie and ice cream, these made for a refreshing sweet treat, particularly when the Florida sun decided to make an appearance.
-They are offered around the parks in a range of flavours and with a variety of toppings.
-Do be careful, as not all the toppings are gluten-free, so it is always worth checking with a staff member at the counter.
+One of our favourites was the Dole Whip.
+This delightful mix of slushie and ice cream made for a refreshing sweet treat, especially when the Florida sun decided to shine.
+They come in various flavours and with different toppings.
+Just be cautious, as not all toppings are gluten-free.
+It’s always a good idea to check with a staff member at the counter.

-Dinner - Dinner at Docking Bay 7, Star Wars Galaxy's Edge Gluten Free Option
+Dinner: Gluten-Free Fried Chicken at Docking Bay 7, Star Wars Galaxy's Edge

-For dinner, we made our way to Docking Bay 7 Food and Cargo, located in the heart of Star Wars: Galaxy’s Edge at Hollywood Studios.
-This quick-service restaurant was one of our favourites in the entire park, and I have already provided an in-depth review of this meal, which you can find here: Best Gluten-free at Disney World?
+For dinner, we headed to Docking Bay 7 Food and Cargo, located in the heart of Star Wars: Galaxy’s Edge at Hollywood Studios.
+This quick-service restaurant became one of our favourites in the entire park.
+I’ve already provided a detailed review of this meal, which you can find here: Best Gluten-free at Disney World?
 Gluten-free eating in Star Wars: Galaxy’s Edge (Disney World).

-However, if Star Wars is not your cup of tea, there are plenty of options around Disney World.
-If, by the time dinner rolls around, you need a break from the parks, the quick-service restaurants at the hotels can provide a solid meal.
-For example, the restaurant at Pop Century had a range of options from pizzas to burgers.
-The food quality at this quick-service restaurant is a step up from fast food, but not quite fine dining.
+If Star Wars isn’t your thing, don’t worry!
+There are plenty of options around Disney World.
+If you need a break from the parks by dinner time, the quick-service restaurants at the hotels offer solid meals.
+For example, the restaurant at Pop Century has a range of options from pizzas to burgers.
+The food quality here is a step up from fast food, but not quite fine dining.

-To finish the night off, we dashed from Hollywood Studios across to EPCOT to watch the incredible fireworks display.
-While enjoying the display, we treated ourselves to perhaps our favourite snack in the whole resort – the ice-cream macaron.
-Found nestled at the back of the French pavilion at EPCOT, these sweet treats make for the perfect fireworks-watching snack.
+To wrap up the night, we dashed from Hollywood Studios to EPCOT to catch the incredible fireworks display.
+While enjoying the show, we treated ourselves to perhaps our favourite snack in the whole resort – the ice-cream macaron.
+Found nestled at the back of the French pavilion at EPCOT, these sweet treats are perfect for fireworks-watching.
 The macaron shell is crisp and light, while the ice cream in the middle bursts with flavour.
 The strawberry flavour was our personal favourite.

 Conclusion:

-And before we knew it, we were back at our hotel room at Pop Century getting ready for a well-deserved rest.
-For coeliacs and those who are gluten-free, Disney World takes gluten-free travel extremely seriously, so you won’t have to worry about not being able to eat throughout the parks.
-This itinerary offers just one delicious route through the parks- check our guide to quick-service restaurants as well as our individual restaurant reviews for even more options.
+Before we knew it, we were back at our hotel room at Pop Century, getting ready for a well-deserved rest.
+For coeliacs and those who are gluten-free, Disney World takes gluten-free travel very seriously.
+You won’t have to worry about finding something to eat throughout the parks.
+This itinerary offers just one delicious route through the parks.
+Be sure to check our guide to quick-service restaurants and our individual restaurant reviews for even more options.

-So, enjoy the parks, and don’t stress too much about what you will be able to eat – the Mouse has you covered.
+So, enjoy the parks, and don’t stress too much about what you can eat – the Mouse has you covered!

 This article was correct at writing in January 2025.